 Deb Equality Della Piana

-Left-wing progressive hippie freak.
-LGBT American.
+Anarchist hippie freak.
 An activist trying to build a group called #BecomeUngovernable.
-Photographer, writer, and hell-raiser totally committed to tearing down the capitalist system and building one that works for everyone. #BecomeUngovernable wants to inspire citizens to use the power they possess to effect change.
+Writer, organizer, and hell-raiser totally committed to tearing down the capitalist system and building one that works for everyone. #BecomeUngovernable wants to inspire citizens to use the power they possess to effect change.
 Please help support us on Patreon.
 The link is below.

 This is a really pretty simple, yet delicious pasta dish.
 We always called it “Pizza Macaroni” because that’s what our mother and grandmother called it, and they called it that because the spices used in its creation are the spices we use in pizza.
 There is no better pasta for this than Rigatoni, although Ziti is a good alternative if need be.